markhoiland/azure-quickstart-templates/quickstarts/microsoft.synapse/synapse-poc-basic-pep/README.md

   - (OPTIONAL) Allows All connections in by default (Firewall IP Addresses)
   - Allows Azure Services to access the workspace by default
   - Managed Virtual Network is Enabled
+  - Private Endpoint for SQLonDemand
+  - Private DNS Zone
-- An Azure Synapse SQL Pool
+- (OPTIONAL) An Azure Synapse SQL Pool
 - (OPTIONAL) Apache Spark Pool
   - Auto-paused set to 15 minutes of idling
 - Azure Data Lake Storage Gen2 account